Software-Improvement-Group/sigridci/docs/getting-started/uses.md

 # Uses
+This section describes the different types of uses and questions that Sigrid can be used for.

 ## Portfolio/trend views
-Example analysis questions:
+To gauge portfolio health and portfolio trends, example analysis questions are:
 * Is the portfolio balanced with business objectives and (enterprise) architecture roadmaps?
 * Do some systems appear to be in trouble while they should have a long life ahead of them?
 Are quality trends heading in the right direction?
 * Which direction is technical debt moving?
 Does this impede developers to support the business with sufficient speed and quality?